 Not only do we offer a means to feed your belly, we want to feed your need for learning, interacting, and thriving.
 There are a variety of workshops offered for both kids and adults covering gardening, yoga, cooking and more.
 Summer camps, craft fairs, hiking trails, and community dinners offer indoor and outdoor activities on our grounds.
-In conjunction with the Ossipee Valley Music Festival, we hold a Bluegrass festival here at the school in July.
+In conjunction with the Ossipee Valley Music Festival, we hold a Music festival here at the school in August.
 If you want to plug in to some great action in a setting often described as ‘magical’, The Community School is your outlet.
 Please join a committed, amazing, focused group of people, who truly put the Community in Community Supported Agriculture

-John Welton is the new farmer at TCS.
+John Welton is the farmer at TCS.
 He hails from Madison, Wisconsin, where he attended university and recently graduated with an English degree.
 Besides this study, he has spent the last four years farming and gardening in Wisconsin, Massachusetts, and Maine.
 He looks forward to continue growing produce for the school’s community and has been grateful for the warm reception he has received since arriving this winter.
 Be sure to stop by the farm this season to introduce yourself.
 The odds are good that you will find him there.